SqueezeLLM: Dense-and-Sparse Quantization: Methodology

 \subsection{Dense-and-Sparse Quantization}

-Another challenge when quantizing weights in LLMs into low-bit precision involves outlier values~\cite{bondarenko2021understanding, dettmersgpt3, wei2022outlier, wei2023outlier}.
-In Fig~\ref{fig:outliers}, we plot the weight value distributions, normalized by their maximum values, for the output projections in MHA modules and the down projections in FFN modules across different layers in the LLaMA 7B model.
-The figure demonstrates that approximately 99.9\% of the weight values are concentrated in a narrow range of less than or around 10\% of the entire weight distribution.
-Naively quantizing the weights with such large range, will significantly degrade performance, especially at low precisions such as 3-bits.
-However, the observation in Fig.~\ref{fig:outliers} also implies opportunity.
-The range of the weight values can be contracted by a factor of $10\times$ simply by removing a small number of outlier values (e.g., 0.1\%), yielding a significant improvement in quantization resolution.
-This will then result in the sensitivity-based k-means centroids to focus more on the sensitive values rather than a few outliers.
+Another challenge in low-bit LLM quantization is outlier values~\cite{bondarenko2021understanding, dettmersgpt3, wei2022outlier, wei2023outlier}.
+In Fig.~\ref{fig:outliers}, we plot the normalized weight distributions of different layers in LLaMA-7B, which demonstrate that $\sim$99.9\% of the weights are concentrated in a narrow range of $\sim$10\% of the entire distribution.
+Naively quantizing the weights with a large range will significantly degrade performance, especially at low precisions.
+However, this also implies opportunity as the range of the weight values can be contracted by a factor of 10 simply by removing a small number of outlier values (e.g., 0.1\%), yielding a significant improvement in quantization resolution.
+This will then help the sensitivity-based k-means centroids to focus more on the sensitive values rather than a few outliers.

-Motivated by this observation, we introduce a method to filter out outliers from the weight matrix $W$ by performing a very simple, yet effective, decomposition of the weight matrix into a dense ($D$) and sparse matrix ($S$).
-The sparse part is calculated by computing the outliers in a given layer, and taking it out of the weight matrix.
-The remainder is a dense matrix that can be quantized much more effectively thanks to its significantly reduced range of values, which in some cases is more than $10\times$:

-where $T_\mathrm{min}$, and $T_\mathrm{max}$ are thresholds that define outliers and can be calculated based on the percentile of the distribution.
+Motivated by this, we introduce a method to filter out outliers from the weight matrix $W$ by performing a simple yet effective decomposition into a sparse matrix ($S$) containing the outliers and the remaining dense matrix ($D$) that can be quantized much more effectively thanks to its significantly reduced range of values.
+That is, $W = D + S$ where $D = W[T_\mathrm{min} \le w \le T_\mathrm{max}]$ and $S = W[w < T_\mathrm{min} \enspace \mathrm{or} \enspace w > T_\mathrm{max}]$.
+Here, $T_\mathrm{min/max}$ are thresholds that define outliers based on the percentile of the distribution.
+This Dense-and-Sparse decomposition process is visually illustrated in Fig.~\ref{fig:dense-and-sparse}.

-Importantly, note that the overhead of this decomposition is minimal, since the number of outlier values is small.
-Even in the most aggressive quantization experiments, we did not find it necessary to use more than $0.5\%$ of sparsity.
-As a consequence, the sparse matrix can be stored efficiently using methods like compressed sparse row (CSR) format.
-Inference is also straightforward with the Dense-and-Sparse decomposition.
-The matrix operations are easily parallelizable as $WX = DX + SX$, which will allow us to overlap the two kernels effectively.
-In particular, the dense part ($DX$) can be calculated efficiently using the non-uniform quantization scheme and the sparse part ($SX$) can benefit from sparse libraries~\cite{cusparse}.
+Importantly, the overhead of this decomposition is minimal, since the number of outlier values is small (e.g., $0.5\%$ of the entire values).
+Therefore, the sparse matrix can be stored efficiently using methods like the compressed sparse row (CSR) format.
+Inference is also straightforward with the decomposition as in $WX = DX + SX$, two kernels for dense and sparse multiplication can be overlapped, and the sparse part ($SX$) can benefit from sparse kernels (Sec.~\ref{subsec:dense_and_sparse_kernels}).